r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 The Ooku's innermost chamber should be just past this room.
 This is the climax of this story.

 **Kasuga-no-Tsubone:**
-Are you sure it will be okay, {(M) Lord /(F) Lady} Fujimaru?
+Are you sure it will be okay, [♂ Lord /♀ Lady] Fujimaru?
 As your acting wet nurse, I can't help but worry.

 **Kasuga-no-Tsubone:**
 You're not going to see something that's,um, a bad influence on you, are you?